A Ranking Game for Imitation Learning: Experimental Results

 \subsection{Asymptotic Performance and Sample Efficiency}

 In this section, we compare RANK-PAL(auto) and RANK-RAL(auto) to baselines on a set of MuJoCo locomotion tasks of varying complexities: {\fontfamily{qcr}\selectfont Swimmer-v2, Hopper-v2, HalfCheetah-v2, Walker2d-v2, Ant-v2} and {\fontfamily{qcr}\selectfont Humanoid-v2}.
 In this experiment, we provide one expert trajectory for all methods and do not assume access to any offline annotated rankings.
-We used the raw state as the feature for feature interpolations (i.e. $\phi=\mathbb{I}$) in \texttt{rank-game} methods with automatically generated rankings (auto).